Terms of Award for Phase 3 and Other Large Clinical Trials

 personnel effort and salaries as awarded, proportionate reductions in effort and salary charges will be instituted both at

 the parent grant site and at participating sites.
 NINDS personnel will provide guidance for determining appropriate personnel

 charges and levels of effort.

-NINDS staff will work with the Principal Investigators [or Steering Committee or Clinical Coordinating Center] to devise a
+NINDS staff will work with the Principal Investigators [including Steering Committee or Clinical Coordinating Center as applicable]

-plan to assess the performance of each clinical site with respect to recruitment and retention of participants, data quality
+to devise a plan to assess the performance of each clinical site with respect to recruitment and retention of participants,

-and completeness, compliance with human subjects concerns, and other considerations.
-This assessment may be used to redistribute
+data quality and completeness, compliance with human subjects concerns, and other considerations.
+This assessment may be used

-site funding so as to maximize the likelihood of successful study completion.
-In some cases, a site may be closed to further
+to redistribute site funding so as to maximize the likelihood of successful study completion.
+In some cases, a site may be

 - Clinicaltrials.gov Registration and Results Reporting